pocomane/MiSTer_Batch_Control/Readme.md

 This is a simple command line utility to control the [MiSTer fpga](https://github.com/MiSTer-devel).
-Its main purpose is to load ROM files since this features is not supported by the MiSTer out of the box.
+Its main purpose is to load ROM files from the command line since this features is not supported by the MiSTer out of the box.

+This software is in the public domain.
+IT IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.

 # Installation